sjavokhir/mobile-awesome/README.md

 * [awesome-interview-questions](https://github.com/DopplerHQ/awesome-interview-questions) - A curated awesome list of lists of interview questions.
 * [what-happens-when](https://github.com/alex/what-happens-when) - An attempt to answer the age old interview question "What happens when you type google.com into your browser and press enter?"
 * [app-privacy-policy-generator](https://github.com/nisrulz/app-privacy-policy-generator) - A simple web app to generate a generic privacy policy for your Android/iOS apps.
+* [youtube-dl](https://github.com/ytdl-org/youtube-dl) - Command-line program to download videos from YouTube.com and other video sites.